chiragsonani/Computer-Vision/README.md

 - script uses captured image of Book Page as an input to make the text clear and readable by using static threshold or adaptive gaussian threshold.

+**4.Text Extraction**

+- script uses OCR to extract text from image
+- using pytesseract we can highlight individual char or words.
+- certain threshold can be set to show only such boxes with high confidence